mjjstockman/ecomm/README.md

 [Typespiration](https://typespiration.com/) was used to find complimenting [Google Font](https://fonts.google.com) pairings, with the following decided upon:

-- Headings: Open Sans, with a fallback of serif.
+- Headings: Paytone One, with a fallback of sans-serif.
-- Body: Crimson Text, with a fallback of sans-serif.
+- Body: PT Sans, with a fallback of sans-serif.

 [Back to top ⇧](#Get-Wurst)